Climate change at least twice more than predicted on the water cycle

 Unexpectedly, instead of direct rainfall, the group focused on how salty the water was in every ocean.

-But rather than focusing on direct rainfall observations- which can be difficult to estimate across the ocean- they focused on a more surprising perspective: how salty the water was in every ocean region.
+However, rather than focusing on direct rainfall observations—which can be difficult to estimate across the ocean—they focused on a more surprising perspective: the saltiness of the water in every ocean region.

-Co-author Jan Zika, an associate professor in the UNSW School of Mathematics and Statistics, stated that evaporation eliminates freshwater from the ocean, leaving the salt behind in warmer areas, making the ocean saltier.
-The water cycle takes that freshwater to colder areas where it falls as rain, diluting the ocean and leaving it less salty.
+Co-author Jan Zika, an associate professor at the UNSW School of Mathematics and Statistics, states that evaporation eliminates freshwater from the ocean, leaving salt behind in warmer areas and making the ocean saltier.
+The water cycle then takes that freshwater to colder areas, where it falls as rain, diluting the ocean and leaving it less salty.

-Simply put, the water cycle leaves a mark on the ocean salt pattern- and by estimating these patterns, researchers can trace how the cycle changes over the long run.
+Simply put, the water cycle affects the ocean salt pattern, and by estimating these patterns, researchers can trace how the cycle changes over time.

 The team estimated that somewhere in the range of 1970 and 2014, an extra 46,000-77,000 cubic kilometers of freshwater was moved from the equator to the poles than predicted- that is, around 18-30 centimeters of freshwater from tropical and subtropical areas, or around 123,000 times the water in Sydney Harbor.

-Changes to the water cycle can affect infrastructure, agriculture, and biodiversity.
-Thus, it is essential to understand how climate change is affecting the water cycle now and into what's to come.
+Changes to the water cycle can affect infrastructureagriculture, and biodiversity.
+Thus, it is essential to understand how climate change affects the water cycle now and in the future.

-This finding provides us with a thought of how much this part of the water cycle is changing and can assist us with further developing future climate change models.
+This finding gives us a thought of how much this part of the water cycle is changing and can assist us in further developing future climate change models.

 Enhancing Future Predictions